• Skip to primary navigation

 Using a liquid form of sugar - like a simple syrup - is the best way to sweeten cold drinks since you don’t have to worry about trying to dissolve the sugar into a cold beverage.
 Using a liquid sweetener also means the sugar won’t cause any grittiness in your drink.

-Ingredients for rosemary simple syrup.
+Ingredients for Rosemary Simple syrup.

 How to Make Rosemary Simple Syrup